samuel-bohman/my-personal-website/content/project/2017-09-21-most-harmful-weather-events-in-the-usa.md

 ## Question 1

-*Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?*
+*Across the United States, which types of weather events are most harmful with respect to population health?*

 ```r
 head(df1b, 5)